Joy0805/CS634_Final_Project/README.md

 ## Step 8 - Prediction
 - Forecasting test sets with trained models
+  - A generator for test set was initialized.
+A dictionary named submission_dict was created to stored the predictions.

+## Performance Evaluation
+- The submitted result was graded by Kaggle, and here are our scores.

 ## Reference
 - CNN Segmentation + connected components, Jonne, https://www.kaggle.com/jonnedtc/cnn-segmentation-connected-components.